-- The lab welcomes Mohammed Aliakbar who will be mentored by Salman Khan in the summer of 2014 under the I-Engage Mentoring program of the Graduate School.
+- The lab welcomes Mohammed Aliakbar who will be mentored by Salman Khan during the summer of 2014 under the I-Engage Mentoring program of the UTA Graduate School.
 Mohammed will be learning how to use CAE tools (ANSYS) to research opthalmic grafted devices.
 Mohammed welcome and looking forward to your accomplishments.

 The ME second semester senior group sponsored by the MARS lab was invited to participate and present their design project research in the ASAIO Second Annual Student Design Competition to be held on June 19th during the ASAIO 60th Annual Conference, June 18 – 21, 2014 in Washington, DC (https://www.asaio.com/annual-conference/student-design-competition-2/).
 The title of the submitted project is Multi-Polymeric 3D Print Head for Use in Bioprosthetic Research.
 Here is the link to the conference program - scroll down to page 9 second column (https://www.asaio.com/wp-content/uploads/2013/06/Final-Program-MMD-2014.prog_.pdf).
 The team members are Toby Anderson, Russell Collins, Andrew Dierdorf, Ryan Moody, Jacob Oberg (team leader) under the direction of Dr. Shiakolas.

 Note that 48 national-international teams were invited to submit their proposals for the competition back in early spring and 8 submissions were selected as winners.